m-leeee/game-course-cs50/_finalproj/BattleSystemGoals.md

-## Player battle system and Attack Types
+## Player battle system and Attack types
 Players will recieve choices of attack styles to equip.
 Currently unsure of the way I'd like to present these choices (such as via different Characters with set loadouts, or allowing players to mix and match slots to their own choosing).
 Regardless of how these choices ultimately get presented to the player, I would like to follow a design balance that favors higher reward for actions that require higher risk and/or skill.

 Terms to know: